aguirre-jes/helidon-openapi-client-demo/README.md

 - Ensure high-quality, maintainable, and consistent client implementations.
 - Reduce the risk of integration errors due to misaligned API contracts.

-In this demo, `service-b` acts as a consumer of `service-a`'s API.
+In this demo, `service-b` acts as a consumer of `service-a` API.
 The generated client abstracts all HTTP communication, allowing developers to focus on business logic rather than low-level integration details.

 ## Contributing